Jamiller137/comp_talk/marp_presentations/ToMATo/slides.md

 - Connected components of $F^\alpha$ → clusters.
 - Points outside → treated as noise.

+Think: DBSCAN

+---

 ## Problems

 - Fixed threshold $\alpha$:
-  - Struggles with hierarchical multi-scale structures.
+  - Struggles with multi-scale structures.
-  - Different densities in sub-clusters can be missed.
+  - Different densities in sub-clusters can also be missed.

 ---

 # Mode-Seeking Clustering:

-## Core Idea
+## Idea

 - Detect **local peaks** of the density function $f(x)$.
 - Use peaks as **cluster centers**.
     - Each data point $\to$ assigned to the basin of attraction of a peak.

 $$
 B_p = \{ x \;|\; \text{hill-climb from } x \text{ leads to peak } p \}